 The International Code of Marketing of Breastmilk Substitutes

-The World Health Assembly adopted the International Code of Marketing of Breastmilk Substitutes in 1981 and has adopted subsequent, relevant Resolutions since then.
+The World Health Assembly adopted the International Code of Marketing of Breastmilk Substitutes in 1981 and has adopted subsequent, relevant Resolutions since that must be read with it.
 The United Nations Committee on the Rights of the Child has repeatedly called on the UK Government to implement the Code and Resolutions in legislation.

 The Infant Formula and Follow-on Formula Regulations 2007